 The costume shop works on hats for the toy soldiers in Babes in Toyland

-We will no longer require masking, but will encourage those who choose to mask to continue to do so.
+• PHS does not require masking but encourages those who choose to mask to continue to do so.

 • KN94 and KF94 masks are acceptable substitutes for N95 masks.